vinay-sj/Flight-Booking-UI/README.md

 [Api Link](https://github.ccs.neu.edu/NEU-CS5610-SU20/GroupProject-avengers-API)

 ## Team
-Ram Tarun Balagam\
+Ram Tarun Balagam
-1. Linked UI and API layers and made connections with MongoDB with Mongoose serving as the Schema\
+1. Linked UI and API layers and made connections with MongoDB with Mongoose serving as the Schema.
-2. Developed GET and POST API's for confirming and retrieving Bookings\
+2. Developed GET and POST API's for confirming and retrieving Bookings.
-3. Connected Flights Search page with Passenger Details page and finally with Booking Confirmation page maintaining the state across all pages\
+3. Connected Flights Search page with Passenger Details page and finally with Booking Confirmation page maintaining the state across all pages.

-Vinay Srampickal Joseph\
+Vinay Srampickal Joseph
-1. Designed the Flight Search page and the Flight Bookings page.\
+1. Designed the Flight Search page and the Flight Bookings page.
-2. Connected the Home Page with the Flight Search page maintaining the state across the pages.\
+2. Connected the Home Page with the Flight Search page maintaining the state across the pages.

-Dhaval Mohandas\
+Dhaval Mohandas
-1. Designing of landing page and navigation bar.\
+1. Designing of landing page and navigation bar.
-2. Integrated the external Amadeus API, for fetching airports and flights data, with the application.\
+2. Integrated the external Amadeus API, for fetching airports and flights data, with the application.

-Priyank Shelat\
+Priyank Shelat
 1. Designed the confirmation page.

 ## Iteration 1